Table of Contents

 Rating: Five Out of Five Stars

 When do you choose which one and what is the deal with the Launchpad Pro?
 I will look at the Pro in the coming months.
-My take away on the Mini and X is that the Launchpad Mini Mk 3 is all about the size, it comes with a small footprint and is still usable.
-When I look at the X and having in mind that it supports 64 Velocity Sensitive Pads with Polyphonic Aftertouch the X is better suited when playing drums or an instrument.
+My takeaway on the Mini and X is that the Launchpad Mini Mk 3 is all about the size, it comes with a small footprint and is still usable.
+When I look at the X and have in mind that it supports 64 Velocity Sensitive Pads with Polyphonic Aftertouch the X is better suited when playing drums or an instrument.